Banner Alt Text

 The tunnel is 4.5 miles from the nearest parking lot (Monk’s Crossing) and the trail has no shade.
 I recommend bringing a bike to best enjoy the journey.
 I searched for places to rent bikes but unfortunately the nearest rentals are hours away in Amarillo and Lubbock.

-Caprock Canyons Camping
+Camping in Caprock Canyons

 A tent set up on orange dirt and surrounded by some green trees.